Mattia Battistini: Final years and death

 Battistini formed his own company of singers following the 1914–1918 war.
 He toured with them and appeared frequently in concerts and recitals.
 He sang in England for the final time in 1924 and gave his last concert performance one year before his death.
 His voice was reportedly still steady, responsive, and in good overall condition.

 His last singing engagement occurred in Graz, Austria, on 17 October 1927.
 He withdrew to his estate at Collebaccaro di Contigliano, Rieti, dying there from heart failure on 7 November 1928.

 Battistini also taught voice in later years; among his pupils were the Basque baritone Celestino Sarobe and the Greek baritone Titos Xirellis.

 Recordings

-Battistini's initial sequence of records were cut in Warsaw in 1902 for the Gramophone and Typewriter Company.
+Battistini's initial sequence of records was cut in Warsaw in 1902 for the Gramophone and Typewriter Company.
 Between 1906 and 1924, he recorded extensively for the Gramophone Co Ltd and its associated companies.
-His records were issued in the USA by Victor.
-Battistini's last recording session took place during February 1924.
+His records were issued in the US by Victor.
+Battistini's last recording session took place in February 1924.
 The earliest of his discs feature a piano accompanist but his later sung offerings were backed by a small band of orchestral musicians and, occasionally, a few choristers.